ska-telescope/ska-sdp-qa-signal-display/README.md

 ## Notes and Other Known Issues

 - The Dockerfile need to be fixed to run in a container, however, locally developing and debugging is is much more faster.
-- The source code is still a proof of concept, and should gradually improve.
+- The source code is still a proof of concept, and should gradually evolve.